Reliable Cellular Automata with Self-Organization: Codes

-Suppose that a group of failures changes the original content of the $\fld{Main-bit}$ field in some colony, in so many sites that internal correction is no more possible.
+The best we can expect from a transition function of the kind described above is that unless too many faults happen during some colony work period the \( \MainBit \) field of most sites in the colony will always be the original one.
+One can indeed write such transition functions; however, they do not accomplish qualitatively much more than a local majority vote for the \( \MainBit \) field among three neighbors.
+Suppose that a group of failures changes the original content of the \( \MainBit \) field in some colony, in so many sites that internal correction is no more possible.
 The information is not entirely lost since most probably, neighbor colonies still have it.
 But correcting the information in a whole colony with the help of other colonies requires organization reaching wider than a single colony.
 To arrange this broader activity also in the form of a cellular automaton we use the notion of simulation with error-correction.